 How is anabolic steroid misuse identified?

-and other substances you use.
+Your doctor may ask questions about your fitness activities and what kinds of dietary supplements and other substances you use.
 The doctor may do a physical exam and order urine and blood tests.

 How is it treated?

-anabolic steroids has not been studied much.
+Treatment for misuse of anabolic steroids has not been studied much.
 Doctors usually advise:

-Treatment in a program that includes medicines for withdrawal symptoms and other health problems.
+- Treatment in a program that includes medicines for withdrawal symptoms and other health problems.

-Family and social support.
+- Family and social support.

-Individual or family counseling.
+- Individual or family counseling.